HrebeniukBohdan/TodoApp/README.md

 # TodoApp

-This project was developed to learn using of Angular state management approaches and demo such technologies like NgRx, NgXs and Akita.
+This project was developed to learn using of Angular state management approaches and demo NgRx technology.

 ## Run